Europe and it’s city secrets, perfect for Halloween.

 Paris, famous for being the city of love and romance but have you considered what might lie beneath the surface?

 The limestone mines stretch for miles underneath the city.
 The tunnels were once used to aid the expansion and advancement of the developing city.
-The purpose of the tunnels was set to change by late 18th century.
+The purpose of the tunnels was set to change by the late 18th century.
 Increase in population of the capital meant that cemeteries were beginning to ‘burst their banks’ and the smell of rotting corpse was not unfamiliar.

 Under the pressure of the church, the government initially refused to disturb any remains currently in the cemeteries.
 Fortunately (kind of) for the people, the heavy downfall in spring of 1780 caused a wall surrounding Les Innocents to collapse and the gruesome gravely contents to spill into a neighbouring yard.